Austre Høgvagltindane

 Austre Høgvagltindane is a mountain in Lom Municipality in Innlandet county, Norway.
 The 1916 m tall mountain is located in the Jotunheimen mountains which are located inside Jotunheimen National Park.
 The mountain sits about 41 km southwest of the village of Fossbergom and about 33 km northeast of the village of Øvre Årdal.
-The mountains are surrounded by several other notable mountains including Kyrkja, Kyrkjeoksle, and Langvasshøe to the northeast; Skarddalstinden and Skarddalseggje to the southeast; Rauddalstindane to the southwest; and Stehøe and Stetinden to the northwest.
+The mountain are surrounded by several other notable mountains including Kyrkja, Kyrkjeoksle, and Langvasshøe to the northeast.
+Skarddalstinden and Skarddalseggje to the southeast; Rauddalstindane to the southwest; and Stehøe and Stetinden to the northwest.